ideamark/ideamark.github.io/wiki/howto/linux.md

 ## how to install ftp server on ubuntu
 sudo apt install pure-ftpd

-## git how to revert
-git revert HEAD

-## sqlite can not import data from text
+## how to do when sqlite can not import data from text
 Change text to sql file, then import.

 ## how to replace string in multiple files
 sed -i 's/old/new/g' filename

-## kvm how to use snapshot
+## how to use kvm snapshot
 Create snapshot: qemu-img snapshot -c snapshot_name image.qcow2 Show all the snapshot: qemu-img snapshot -l image.qcow2 Revert snapshot: qemu-img snapshot -a snapshot_name image.qcow2